rmeyerth/slop-site/blog/2023-06-09-release/index.md

 This returns a list of all characters (inclusive) between A and Z. You can also use numbers and other characters as it simply iterates between the two, so be warned you might end up with a big list!
 ### Elvis
-...no, not the King.
+...no, not him.
 I put this in the token section although traditionally it is called an Elvis operator.
 During my recent play with functions and recursion, I noticed it was a pain to keep comparing a value to null using the traditional conditional token.
 As such, although I've never used it in anger in another language, I thought it would be nice to add this feature.
 It simply follows the approach where if a value is null then it uses a defined secondary value.
 An example can be seen here: